allansson/functional-programming-in-csharp/PITCHME.md

 ### Higher order functions

-A function which:
+A higher order function is any function which:

 * accepts other functions as parameters
 * returns a new function
-* or both
+* or all of the above

 +++